This article was updated on December 7, 2021.

 The Virtual e-Gift Card

-Virtual gift cards offer the same revenue-driven benefits of physical cards, without the labor of getting each one set up.
+Virtual or electronic gift cards offer the same revenue-driven benefits of physical cards, without the labor of getting each one set up.
 Common website builders with both e-commerce and third-party sales platforms built-in will often have this feature available.

 - Squarespace, Square, and Shopify all offer gift cards as part of their service.
 Be sure to check with your third-party platform as this could ensure a smooth process.

 Note: You might have to pay an additional fee for the option of selling and accepting gift cards.
 Thankfully, if you’ve asked your local customer base, you already know whether or not this return on investment will be worth it.